jai-dewani/Bot_playing_T-Rex/README.md

   <em>It ain't much, but its honest work</em>
 </p>

 Here are some example of how that box looks just before the bot detects a black region and decides to jump

 ![Image of T-Rex with the box](https://github.com/jai-dewani/Bot_playing_T-Rex/blob/master/Images/Image_1.png)

-###
+### Working Proof
 Here is a video demostrating the bot in working condition

 <p align="center">
 <a href="https://youtu.be/KpgSdEEdHNE"><img src="https://img.youtube.com/vi/KpgSdEEdHNE/maxresdefault.jpg" width="50%"></img></a>
 </p>